Optimal Control of thermally noisy quantum gates in a multilevel system: OCT Results

-In contrast, when the direct qubit dipole amplitude is increased beyond a small-perturbation regime, the effectiveness of the transferred solution diminishes.
-As a result, the original field moves away from a favorable basin, causing the search to behave as if it has been restarted from a random choice.
-This highlights a crucial practical lesson in optimal control: {\em having good initial guesses is vital}, particularly for quantum gates.
-Additionally, small, structured perturbations can transform challenging searches in complex landscapes into manageable refinements.
+In contrast, when the direct qubit interaction is increased beyond the weak-perturbation regime, the effectiveness of the transferred solution deteriorates.
+The original field is then driven away from a favorable basin of attraction, and the subsequent optimization behaves effectively as a reinitialization from a random initial guess.
+This illustrates a central practical lesson in optimal control: {\em high-quality initial guesses are essential}, particularly in quantum gate design.
+More broadly, it highlights that small, structured perturbations can transform otherwise intractable searches in complex control landscapes into manageable local refinements.